Tracy Dobson Activism Award

 RCGV Paper Award

-Submissions for the 2025 RCGV Award are due March 1st, 2025, via the qualtrics form linked here
+Submissions for the 2025 RCGV Award are due March 1st, 2025, via the Qualtrics form linked here

 Award for Best Undergraduate Paper on Gender-Based Violence: Presented by the Research Consortium on Gender-based Violence